ruimaranhao/MLND/capstone/report.md

 The first four techniques are available in the Python scikit-learn (sklearn) module.
 The NN was built using TensorFlow.
-Next we will motivate the usage of these techiques and give further details about the techniques.
+Next we will motivate the usage of these techniques and give further details about the techniques.

 These four approaches were chosen since, except Decision Trees and Random Forests, they are significantly different from each other.
 I had the need to try different